🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Hand in hand: inclusion & nostalgia on the West Coast

-The question "Do you still remember?" or, as they say in West Flanders, "Wit jet nog?" is often the start of a trip down memory lane that evokes a smile and perhaps a tear.
-In De Panne, Koksijde, Nieuwpoort and Veurne, you can now take the ErfgoedApp for a nostalgic walk entitled ...
-'Wit jet nog'.
-The four cities are linked by the cultural partnership Viertoren that has realised these four routes together with Alzheimer's League Flanders.
+The question "Do you remember?" or, as they say in West Flanders, "Wit jet nog?" is often the start of a trip down memory lane that brings a smile and perhaps even a tear to your eyes.
+In De Panne, Koksijde, Nieuwpoort, and Veurne ErfgoedApp you can now take a ErfgoedApp nostalgic walk with the ErfgoedApp entitled "Wit jet nog."
+The four cities are linked by the cultural partnership Viertoren, which has created these four routes in collaboration with Alzheimer Liga Vlaanderen.

-The remembrance walk starts in each municipality at the local residential care centre, which is of course no coincidence: everything is tailor-made for people with dementia and their carers.
-By combining historical photos with real locations, hidden memories can be reactivated or ... make way for new ones.
+The memory walk starts at the local residential care center in each municipality, which is of course no coincidence: everything is tailor-made for people with dementia and their caregivers.
+By combining historical photos with real locations, hidden memories can be reactivated or... make way for new ones.

 The initiators of the memorial walks on the Zeedijk in De Panne © Sara Broucke

-The photos are supported by a word of explanation about the history of the place, which automatically appears on the mapped out route via GPS points.
-Each point ends with a few questions that can spark off a conversation.
-At the Sint-Pietersschool in De Panne, for example, a photo of the staff from 1979 appears, followed by the question 'Did you go to school here? / Which school did you go to?
-The focus is on reliving daily life, with subjects such as school life, childhood, the evolution of the coastal tram or the 'bum carts'.
+The photos are accompanied by a brief explanation of the history of the location, which automatically appears on the mapped route via GPS points.
+Each point ends with a few questions that can spark a conversation.
+For example, at the Sint-Pietersschool in De Panne, there is a photo of the teaching staff from 1979, followed by the question 'Did you go to school here? / Which school did you go to?'.
+The focus is on reliving everyday life, with topics such as school life, childhood, the evolution of the coastal tram, or the billenkarren (a type of cart used to transport goods).

-In Koksijde, at the 'New Town Hall' point, a photo of the old tennis courts appears.
-Once upon a time they were right on the spot of the present town hall.
-Even now, a tennis tournament still takes place there every summer.
-The app also tells about the stately casino building and the accompanying ambiance.
-Questions such as "Did you play tennis here yourself?" or "Did you come to party in the old casino in the past?" get the walkers thinking.
+In Koksijde, at the 'Nieuw Gemeentehuis' (New Town Hall) point, a photo of the old tennis courts appears.
+These once stood on the site of the current town hall.
+Even today, a tennis tournament is held there every summer.
+The app also tells you about the stately casino building and its ambiance.
+Questions such as 'Have you played tennis here yourself?' or 'Have you ever come to party in the old casino in the past?' make walkers think.

-Links: Tennis courts Koksijde © Westhoek Verbeeldt.be.
-Right: Koksijde tennis tournament © Gilles, D.
+Left: Tennis courts in Koksijde © Westhoek Verbeeldt.be.
+Right: Tennis tournament in Koksijde © Gilles, D.

-The tours are not exclusively reserved for people with dementia and their carers.
-Anyone can use them to explore, including you!
-The tours immerse you in the vibrant history of the seaside resorts and the hinterland and help you to visualise the last drastic 100 years.
-History lover, tourist or student, young or old ... the tour offers something for everyone and is equally enjoyable.
-Moreover, you cross a large part of the city in a targeted manner; depending on the tour you walk about 3 to 5 kilometres.
-For those for whom this distance is too long, there is the option to do only a few points; the app does not prevent you from taking an alternative route.
+The tours are not exclusively reserved for people with dementia and their caregivers.
+Anyone can explore, including you!
+The tours immerse you in the vibrant history of the seaside resorts and the hinterland and help you visualize the last 100 years of dramatic change.
+Whether you are a history buff, tourist, or student, young or old, the tour has something for everyone and offers equal enjoyment for all.
+What's more, you'll cover a large part of the city in a targeted way; depending on the tour, you'll walk about 3 to 5 kilometers.
+For those who find this distance too long, there is the option of only visiting a few points; the app does not prevent you from taking an alternative route.

 Screenshot ErfgoedApp: Wit jet nog (De Panne)

-For those who are attached to the city, in my case De Panne, the app contains not only an educational element, but also a lot of nostalgic ingredients.
-Every holiday, my family returned to the parental home of my mother, a true Pannenaar.
+For those who are devoted to their city, in my case De Panne, the app naturally contains a lot of nostalgic elements in addition to its educational aspect.
+Every vacation, my family returned to my mother's childhood home, a true Pannenaar.
 While walking the tour, I sent her several photos.
-After I sent her an old picture of the Jeanne d'Arc square, she called me.
-She said - no pun intended - "Remember the white jet?
-That you stole the show there, with your gymnastics shoes and your sun hat on?".
+After I sent her an old photo of Jeanne d'Arc Square, she called me.
+She said— no pun intended —"Do you remember?
+How you stole the show there, with your gymnastics and your sun hat on?"

 Practical

-Would you like to explore with 'Wit jet nog'?
-Then download the ErfgoedApp from the App Store or via Google Play and download one or more of the four tours.
-If you would like to have a paper version of the tour, you can borrow it.
-Please contact Viertoren to do so.
+Would you like to explore with 'Wit jet nog?'
+(Do you remember?)?
+Download the ErfgoedApp the App Store or Google Play and download one or more of the four tours.
+If you would like a paper version of this tour, you can borrow one.
+Please contact Viertoren for more information.